ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 }
 ```

+### Monitoring

+You can also now include Snowplow Monitoring in the application.
+This is setup through a new section at the bottom of the config.
+You will need to ammend:

++ `monitoring.snowplow.collecotr-uri` insert your snowplow collector URI here.
++ `monitoring.snowplow.app-id` the app-id used in decorating the events sent.

+If you do not wish to include Snowplow Monitoring please remove the entire `monitoring` section from the config.

 ## Resolver configuration

 You will also need a JSON configuration for the Iglu resolver used to look up JSON schemas.
 A sample configuration is available [here][resolver.json.sample].